ghodketejas/snake-game-ai-ml/README.md

 - **Fresh Model Per Run:**
   Every time you run `agent.py`, a new model is trained from scratch and saved as `model/modelX.pth` (where X is an incrementing number).
+- **Manual Debugging Mode:**
+  When you start training, you can choose between 'Train' (fastest, no chart window, only saves final plot) and 'Debug' (shows a live chart window, slows down the game for observation).
+In debug mode, models and plots are saved as `debug_modelX.pth` and `debug_modelX_plot.png` to clearly distinguish them from standard runs.
 - **Result Plotting:**
-  After each training session, a plot of the training progress (scores and mean scores) is saved as `results/modelX_plot.png`, matching the model number.
+  After each training session, a plot of the training progress (scores and mean scores) is saved as `results/modelX_plot.png` or `results/debug_modelX_plot.png`, matching the model number and mode.
 - **Multiprocessing Plotting:**
-  The training progress plot updates in real time in a separate window, allowing you to interact with both the game and the plot without crashes.
+  The training progress plot updates in real time in a separate window (in debug mode), allowing you to interact with both the game and the plot without crashes.
+The chart window stays on top in debug mode for easy monitoring.
 - **Grid-Aligned Snake and Food:**
   The snake's head and food are always aligned to the grid, ensuring correct collision and scoring behavior.
+- **Fixed Board Size for Benchmarking:**
+  The game board size is now always 750x750 for all training runs, ensuring consistent benchmarking and reproducibility.
 - **Bug Fixes & Robustness:**
   - All positions are integers to avoid rendering issues.
   - Model saving and directory creation are robust and error-free.